 A retinal detachment occurs when the retina’s layers separate.
 Any portion of the retina that is detached cannot send visual signals to the brain.
 If left untreated, retinal detachment can cause devastating damage to an individual’s vision.
 Retinal detachment is considered an ocular emergency that requires immediate medical attention.

-Our Retina Specialist, Dr. Michael Tibbetts, using all of his extensive training and education has put together helpful information so you can better understand the different conditions that can affect your retinas.
+Our Retina Specialist, Dr. Selina Lin, using all of her extensive training and education has put together helpful information so you can better understand the different conditions that can affect your retinas.

 Common Retinal Disorders

 The retina is susceptible to many different disorders, unfortunately.
 Common retinal conditions include:

 - Macular degeneration.
 This disease causes the macula, the central portion of the retina, to deteriorate.
 This causes loss of central vision, and gets worse with age.
 This condition is not curable, but the progression can be reduced through dietary supplements.
 Other forms of this disease can be treated through laser therapy and medications.

 - Retinal vein occlusion.
 Retinal vein occlusion (RVO) is caused by a blockage in a vein located on the retina.
 Blockage of a vein can result in fluid leaking into the surrounding tissue.
 This can cause swelling and vision loss.
 This can be treated through a series of medications or tough laser therapy.

 - Retinal detachment.
 Retinal detachment occurs when he patch of retinal tissue on the back of the eye comes unattached from the wall of the eye.
 Symptoms include a sudden increase in floaters and flashes in vision, as well as a dark shadow in peripheral vision.
 This is a medical emergency and should be treated immediately.